 2. Grammar and Spell Checkers:

-These AI-powered writing assistants (Grammarly is one of the most popular) have been widely adopted in HR for crafting job descriptions, emails, and other communications.
+These AI-powered writing assistants (Chat GPT is one of the most popular) have been widely adopted in HR for crafting job descriptions, emails, and other communications.
 They improve the quality of written content but still require human input for context, tone, and strategy.

 3. Predictive Analytics: